General Usage

 To update the fields on an existing object, developers should execute an HTTP PATCH request against that object.
 Fields not included in the provided document will not be updated and will keep their existing values.

-The id of the object and the type of the object are always required as part of PATCH requests, as per the JSON:API spec (opens in a new tab).
+The id of the object and the type of the object are always required as part of PATCH requests, as per the JSON:API spec.

 Note that when updating fields with values that of types List or Object, an update will replace that entire List or Object.
 If you would like to keep any previous values you will need to include them in the PATCH request.